-The action was also good, kept my interest, although it wasn’t as good as in The Martian, Artemis had younger audience vibe.
+The action was also good, kept my interest, although it wasn’t as good as in The Martian, Artemis had a younger audience vibe.

 Another interesting thing I’ve noticed is that Weir tried to be extremely politically correct, made all of the characters from non-western cultures (except Rudy), nothing wrong with that of course, but a Muslim girl with crazy sex life was hard to process.
 Maybe Weir was trying to break the stereotypes, but it was kind of awkward.